E-Invoicing under GST: Applicability and New Limit

 There are various benefits of E-invoicing as follows:

-1. It reduces the compliance burden because the automated system helps reduce the need for manual data entry in GST returns and e-way bills.
+1. It reduces compliance burden by minimizing manual data entry while preparing GST returns and e-way bills.

-2. It also improved the accuracy of the system by minimizing the errors in reporting and filing the data and also reduced the chance of mismatching between invoice and GST returns.
+2. It also improves the accuracy of the system by minimising errors in reporting and filing data and also reduces the chance of mismatching between invoices and GST returns.

-3. It helps to maintain transparency and accountability in the entire system because it contains real-time reporting of transactions.
+3. It helps maintain transparency and accountability across the entire system by providing real-time reporting of transactions.

-4. It saves the cost due to digital invoicing, which helps reduce printing, storage, and retrieval costs and improves cash flow management with the help of timely reporting and credit claims.
+4. It saves costs due to digital invoicing, which helps reduce printing, storage, and retrieval costs and improves cash flow management with the help of timely reporting and credit claims.

 Steps to Comply with E-invoicing

-1. Asses your annual aggregate turnover.
+1. Assess your annual aggregate turnover.
 It must exceed the prescribed threshold of Rs.
 5 crores.

 2. Keep your system updated, including your accounting or ERP software, and ensure compatibility with the e-invoicing scheme prescribed by GSTN.

-3. Register on the Invoice registration portal (IRP) and obtain credentials.
+4. Register on the Invoice Registration Portal (IRP) and obtain credentials.
 Generate and validate invoices through IRP.

-4. Training of employees is also very major element, conduct some training sessions regarding e-invoicing process at interval of time.
+5. Training of employees is also a very major element; conduct some training sessions regarding the e-invoicing process at intervals of time.

 Conclusion